-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS of the circumstances and the information available to that person at the time of the reporting, that the information reported by that person is true and that it falls within the scope of this Directive.
-217 CHAPTER II CHAPTER II CHAPTER II CHAPTER II 21, INTERNAL REPORTING AND FOLLOW UP OF REPORTS INTERNAL REPORTING AND FOLLOW UP OF REPORTS INTERNAL REPORTING AND FOLLOW-UP OF REPORTS INTERNAL REPORTING AND FOLLOW-UP OF REPORTS 218 Article 3bis Article 3bis Reporting through internal channels Reporting through internal channels 219 Without prejudice to Articles 5bis and 12bis, reporting persons shall first provide information on breaches falling within the scope of this Directive using the channels and procedures provided for in Chapter II.
-1. As a general principle and without prejudice to articles 5 bis and 12 bis, information on breaches falling within the scope of this directive may be reported through the internal channels and procedures provided for in Chapter II.
-219a 2.
-Member States shall encourage the use of internal channels before external reporting, where the breach can be effectively addressed within the legal entity concerned and where there is no risk of retaliation.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS reports. up of reports. follow- - up of reports- : 216 (14a) 'good faith' means the reasonable belief of a reporting person, in the light of the circumstances and the information available to that person at the time of the reporting, that the information reported by that person is true and that it falls within the scope of this Directive.
+217 CHAPTER II CHAPTER II CHAPTER II INTERNAL REPORTING AND FOLLOW UP OF REPORTS INTERNAL REPORTING AND FOLLOW UP OF REPORTS INTERNAL REPORTING AND FOLLOW-UP OF REPORTS 218 Article 3bis Reporting through internal channels 219 Without prejudice to Articles 5bis and 12bis, reporting persons shall first provide information on breaches falling within the scope of this Directive using the channels and procedures provided for in Chapter II.